Topic "Disabilities" in French - total 19 documentsTitle: About the NDIS quality and safeguards Commission

 Summary: This Easy English resource contains words relating to the NDIS.
 The video explains key NDIS concepts in Auslan.

 Title: Guide to self-management

 Summary: Self-management is when you manage your NDIS funding.
-It gives you the flexibility and choice to decide what supports you buy to meet your plan goals.
+It gives you the flexibility and choice to decide what supports you buy in order to meet your plan goals.